avelinoschz/yokozuna/README.md

 Monorepo to collect progress on learning algorithms and data structures;
 and solving challenges from multiple platforms.

-The name of the repo serves as an inspiration and motivation to be better and strive for greatness.
+The name of the repo serves as an inspiration/motivation to be better and strive for greatness.

 ## Road to yokozuna